giannan-mods/bondage-framework/README.md

 ## Contributing
 The mod can be made better with additional images.
 Any help would be appreciated!

-- Status images for Ashamed: Both for when naked (covering herself) and clothed (just generally abashed).
+- Status images for Ashamed: Covering herself, looking around.
-- Status images for Bound: Simply both arms behind their back, images for when naked, and clothed.
+- Status images for Bound: Simply both arms behind their back.
 - Status images for Muted: Mouth closed, and an angry or annoyed expression, looking at their mouth.
 - Status images for Blinded: Arms forward, trying to not trip and fall.
-Both naked and clothed.
 - Status images for Suffocating: Bluish face, eyes rolled up, etc. Nothing too extreme though.
 - Status images for Disheartened: Revisit the images currently in use, as they might not be appropriate.
 - Status images for Terrified: Simply a fearful face.
 Eyes wide open, mouth agape, etc.

-## Planned Features
-- Nakedness: Classes that have a body slot can be nude if said slot is empty.
-- Hidden Traps: Randomly positioned, barely visible traps in the overworld.
-- Affliction Removal: Add a way for Afflictions to be removed, through the Draining Witch in the Woodrot Forest.
-- Additional Afflictions: Such as Nurturer, Suckler, or Exhibitionist.
-- Additional restraints: Such as Straightjackets, Ring Gags, etc.

 ## Credits